hapax/hapax.github.io/assets/reality.md

 It's like the surface of a balloon; the more we know, the more we realize we don't know.
 What is most of the universe made of?
-How many universes are there?
+And how many universes are there?
 What happens inside a black hole?
-Why does the earth's magnetic field switch?

 Ultimately, science is an exercise in falling in love with reality.
 You can wear anything you like.
 Your skin can be any